News and Updates

 News You Can Use

-All of this rewriting meant taking a short vacation from the blogs.
-But I recently published my long-awaited blog on the wonderful, fun and supercool world of McMenamins, a chain of restaurant and brew pubs across Oregon and Washington.
+All of this rewriting and editing has meant taking a vacation from the blogs.
+But I did publish my long-awaited blog on the wonderful, fun and supercool world of McMenamins, a chain of restaurant and brew pubs across Oregon and Washington.
 Each is unique, and there’s nothing quite like them.
 I loved visiting several McMenamins restaurants and pubs and learning more about the fascinating history of this Oregon institution.
-You can read this new blog here.
+You can read this blog here.

-Of course, I’d be delighted to know what you think!
-So give me your thoughts on all my blogs in the Comments block.
+Of course, I’d be delighted to know what you think about the blogs, too.
+So please do give me your thoughts on all my blogs in the comments block.

-Recently, I’ve been re-reading my comps (recent books that have important marketable similarities with Thunderhead Rising).
+Recently, I’ve been re-reading my comps (recent books that have important marketable similarities with Thunderhead Rising: Brothers and Sisters).
 And I’m reading some new potential comps, too.
-Next up: novels by Robert Crais, Lisa Gardner, Nicci French, Greg Iles and Rick Mofina.
+Next up: novels by Robert Crais, Lisa Gardner, Annie Proulx, Kristin Hannah, Suzanne Chazin, and Rick Mofina.

 Please subscribe and we’ll let you know the latest news and updates as they happen!